nicholaseaw/AutoTransmittal/README.md

 # AutoTransmittal
-Samples of Python codes in Dynamo for automation of extracting and storing data in transmittal records.
+Samples of Python codes in Dynamo for automation of extracting and storing data from drawing revisions and date issuances into transmittal records.